rajab-m/gitlab-CI-CD/README.md

 # GITLAB DATASCIENTEST PROJECT

+## My Contribution (Author: Rajab Murtaja)

+### CI/CD Pipeline

+This fork adds a Helm chart and a GitLab CI/CD pipeline for automated builds, tests, and deployment.
+- The `.gitlab-ci.yml` file is located in the root of the repository.
+- The Helm chart folder is located in the root of the repository and is called `shopapp`.

+> **Note:** All other parts of the project and documentation are based on the original work by the main author.

+---

+# Original README
 # Microservices, API Gateway, Authentication with FastAPI

 - This repository consists of a set of small microservices following the API gateway approach.